DMM TOC > 300 Discount Flats > 360 Bound Printed Matter|

 a.
 Metered postage is paid through a postage meter licensed at the BMC parent post office, or permit imprint postage is paid through an advance deposit account at the BMC parent post office or another post office in the BMC service area, unless otherwise permitted by standard.

-Destination entry prices apply to Presorted and carrier route Bound Printed Matter (BPM) that is deposited at a destination bulk mail center (DBMC), destination sectional center facility (DSCF), or destination delivery unit (DDU) as specified below.
-Eligibility for a destination entry price is determined by the sort level, processing category of the mail, and the type of container the mail is in (sack or pallet).
-Each piece can claim only one destination entry price; an individual pallet may contain pieces claimed at different destination entry prices.
+Destination entry rates apply to Presorted and carrier route Bound Printed Matter (BPM) that is deposited at a destination bulk mail center (DBMC), destination sectional center facility (DSCF), or destination delivery unit (DDU) as specified below.
+Eligibility for a destination entry rate is determined by the sort level, processing category of the mail, and the type of container the mail is in (i.e., sacked or palletized).
+Each piece can claim only one destination entry rate; an individual pallet may contain pieces claimed at different destination entry rates.
+[E752.1.1]

 c.
 If Periodicals mail is on the same vehicle as BPM, then the Periodicals mail should be loaded toward the tail of the vehicle so that, for each destination entry, Periodicals mail can be offloaded first.

-Each mailing claimed at a destination price must be deposited at the time and location specified by the USPS.
+Each mailing claimed at a destination rate must be deposited at the time and location specified by the USPS.
 Mailings must be presented in vehicles that are compatible with dock, yard, and DDU operations, as applicable.
+[E752.6.1]

 c.
 For deposit of DDU mailings, an appointment must be made by contacting the DDU at least 24 hours in advance.
 If the appointment must be canceled, the mailer must notify the DDU at least one business day in advance of a scheduled appointment.
 Recurring appointments are allowed if shipment frequency is once a week or more often.

 d.
-When Periodicals are transported together with BPM as a mixed load (707.29.0), an appointment must be obtained for deposit at a destination entry facility.
+When Periodicals are transported together with BPM as a mixed load (707.28.0), an appointment must be obtained for deposit at a destination entry facility.
+[E752.6.3]

 b.
 Description of what is being mailed, product name, number of mailings, volume of mail, how prepared and whether containerized (e.g., pallets).
 For DDU entries, the mailer also must provide the 5‑digit ZIP Code(s) of the mail being deposited.

-A mailer may be directed to transport destination entry price mailings to a facility other than the designated DDU, SCF, or BMC due to facility restrictions, building expansions, peak season mail volumes, or emergency constraints.
+A mailer may be directed to transport destination entry rate mailings to a facility other than the designated DDU, SCF, or BMC due to facility restrictions, building expansions, peak season mail volumes, or emergency constraints.
+[E752.6.6]

 Recurring appointments refer to a drop shipment that is delivered to a destination office with a frequency of at least once a week on the same time and day(s).
 Mailings must be of a comparable product in terms of mail class, size, volume, and containerization (pallets, pallet boxes, etc.).
 A request to establish recurring appointments must be written on company letterhead to the postal facility manager/postmaster.
 The drop shipment appointment control office/postmaster will respond to all requests within 10 days.
 Recurring appointments may be made for a period not to exceed 6 months.
 Thereafter, a new application must be submitted to ensure that up‑to‑date mailer information is on file.
 Written request for an additional 6 months may be made within 60 days prior to the expiration of a current arrangement.
 Failure to adhere to scheduled appointments or other abuse of the procedures will result in revocation of recurring appointment privileges.
 Requests for recurring appointments must include the following: